1adrianschoettel/Algorithms-Final/README.md

 To download the library type the following command: pip install heapq_max

-After having python installed in the correct versiona and loading the libraries, open the file gbs.py and run the program.
+After having python installed in the correct version and loading the libraries, open the file main_interface.py and run the program.
 It is important to mention that our code is divided in three sections:

 1. The first one is user interface where they can order.
 2. Then we also pasted the algorithm we used to situate the food lockers in the most efficient spots.